Events Frequently Asked Questions

 All alcohol service on campus, with the exception of events in MacEwan Student Centre, must be arranged and served through the university’s preferred food service provider, Aramark.
 The event planner must be aware that the university has a policy concerning alcohol use on campus.

-All tents in outdoor spaces are required to book the space through Conference and Event Management, with the exception of the playing fields which are booked through the Faculty of Kinesiology.
+All tents in outdoor spaces are required to book the space through UCalgary Accommodations and Events, with the exception of the playing fields which are booked through the Faculty of Kinesiology.

 Tents and air-supported structures must be in conformance with the Alberta Building Code and are subject to inspection.
 All structures are required to have City of Calgary permits.